List of ethnic groups in China

-The Han Chinese are the largest ethnic group in Mainland China.
-In 2010, 91.51% of the population were classified as Han Chinese (~1.2 billion).
-Besides the Han Chinese majority, 55 other ethnic (minority) groups are categorized in present-day China, numbering approximately 105 million people (8%), mostly concentrated in the bordering northwest, north, northeast, south and southwest but with some in central interior areas.
+The Han Chinese are by far the largest ethnic group in Mainland China, comprising 91.5% of the country's population of around 1.2 billion in 2010.
+There are 55 other minority ethnic groups in present-day China, representing approximately 105 million people, or around 8% of China's population.
+They are mostly concentrated around border regions.

-The major ethnic minorities in China are the Zhuang (19.6 million), Hui (11.4 million), Uyghurs (11 million), Miao (11 million), Manchus (10.4 million), Yi (9.8 million), Tujia (9.6 million), Tibetans (7 million), Mongols (6.3 million), Buyei (3.5 million), Dong (3.5 million), Yao (3.3 million), Bai (2 million), Koreans (1.7 million), Hani (1.7 million), Li (1.6 million), Kazakhs (1.5 million), and Dai (1.2 million).
+The main ethnic minorities in China are the Zhuang (19.6 million), Hui (11.4 million), Uyghurs (11 million), Miao (11 million), Manchus (10.4 million), Yi (9.8 million), Tujia (9.6 million), Tibetans (7 million), Mongols (6.3 million), Buyei (3.5 million), Dong (3.5 million), Yao (3.3 million), Bai (2 million), Koreans (1.7 million), Hani (1.7 million), Li (1.6 million), Kazakhs (1.5 million), and Dai (1.2 million).
 In addition, there are a number of unrecognized ethnic groups which together comprise over 730,000 people.
 Collectively, the ethnic groups of China are referred to as the Zhonghua minzu (中华民族 (Zhōnghuá mínzú, Chinese ethnicity)).

-However, being part of the Zhonghua minzu (i.e. being part of one of the 56 ethnic groups) does not necessarily mean one must have Chinese nationality (中国国籍 (Zhōngguó guójí)) or be loyal to the People's Republic of China.
+Hong Kong and Macau are special administrative regions within China, and as such, do not use the ethnic classification system used on the Mainland.
+Hong Kong and Macau are both majority Han Chinese with ethnic minorities of Western European (mainly English and Portuguese), Southeast Asian (mainly Filipinos, Indonesians, and Vietnamese), and South Asian (in the case of Hong Kong) origin.

+This map shows the largest ethnic groups in each Chinese subdivision from the 2020 census.